bcjordan/dashboard/docs/make-accounts-make-sense.md

 ### make user_type actually mean something
 ```
 delete from followers where user_id = student_user_id # no more self-following
-update users set user_type = ‘teacher’ where "user has students" # only teachers can have students
+update users set user_type = 'teacher' where "user has students" # only teachers can have students
-update users set user_type = ‘student’ where user_type != ‘teacher’ # it’s nullable now but we don’t want it to be
+update users set user_type = 'student' where user_type != 'teacher' # it's nullable now but we don't want it to be
 alter table users change column user_type not null
 # there will still be teachers with teachers but I think that’s ok. this means we do not have to change anyone who is already user_type: teacher to user_type :student
 ```